santanupattanayak/santanupattanayak.github.io/_posts/2025-09-10-Universal-Approximation-Theorem.md

-## Mathematical approach to proving UAT
+## Mathematical Concepts Review to understand Universal Approximation theorem

 We need to define few things to prove the UAT mathematically.